Sage-Bionetworks/aws-infra/README.md

 ## Continuous Integration
-We have configured Travis to deploy CF template to an S3 bucket.
+We have configured Travis to deploy CF template to an S3 bucket on AWS Admincentral account.

 # Contributions